advaitchorghade/GalaxyLogisticRegression/README.md

 Logistic regression or classification is a binary classification, hence we cannot detect multiple classifications.
 Therefore, I have decided to differentiate between 'milky way' like galaxies and 'not milky way' galaxies.

+With this complete, I now plan to classify individual galaxies instead of binary classification.

 *Thanks to AstroNN for supplying the Galaxy10 database*